 I’ve always wanted to travel across America.
 I’ve been a few times, to the major tourist attractions – Disneyworld in Florida, Vegas in Nevada, Cheers in Boston – but there’s so many places I’ve never seen in person, and most likely never will.
 Fortunately, there’s a solution, and it’s my own personal remedy to all life’s problems: movies.
 There’s been a movie set literally everywhere.
 Everywhere!
 So, this feature sees me cinematically visit a new state every week, through a film that was set there.
 You can read my journey so far here.
-Next up: South Dakota!
+Next up: Arizona!

 Fury (2014) Directed by David Ayer.
 Starring: Brad Pitt, Shia LaBeouf, Logan Lerman.
 IMDB says: “April, 1945.
 As the Allies make their final push in the European Theatre, a battle-hardened army sergeant named Wardaddy commands a Sherman tank and her five-man crew on a deadly mission behind enemy lines.
 Out-numbered, out-gunned, and with a rookie soldier thrust into their platoon, Wardaddy and his men face overwhelming odds in their heroic attempts to strike at the heart of Nazi Germany.”

 Men, Women & Children (2014) Directed by Jason Reitman.
 Starring: Adam Sandler, Jennifer Garner, Ansel Elgort.
 IMDB says: “A group of high school teenagers and their parents attempt to navigate the many ways the Internet has changed their relationships, their communication, their self-image, and their love lives.”